STLCC Program Information Policies

 Satisfactory Academic Progress

 All students are expected to make satisfactory academic progress.
+The standards of academic progress are:

 • Good Standing—Cumulative 2.0 GPA after completing at least six credit hours.